Adaptive occlusion sensitivity analysis for visually explaining video recognition networks: Introduction

 In the experiment section, we first conduct a qualitative evaluation of our sensitive map in comparison with that of various conventional methods.
-Next, we compare the effectiveness of our method with the conventional methods in terms of the deletion/insertion metric and the pointing metric~\cite{rise}, which have been widely used as valid indexes, on the video classification on UCF-101.
+Next, we compare the effectiveness of our method with the conventional methods in terms of the deletion/insertion metric and the pointing metric~\cite{rise}, which have been widely used as valid indexes, on the video classification on the UCF101 dataset~\cite{ucf101} and Kinetics-400 and 700 datasets~\cite{kinetics400,kinetics700}.

-Our main contributions are summarized as follows. \begin{itemize} \item[(1)] We propose an adaptive occlusion sensitivity analysis (AOSA) for explaining 3D CNN predictions. \item[(2)] We introduce an approximation computation for calculating the change degree in the class score to reduce the high computational cost of conducting the sensitivity analysis. \item[(3)] We demonstrate the effectiveness of our method through an extensive comparison with the conventional methods in terms of the deletion/insertion metric and the pointing metric on the UCF-101. \end{itemize}
+Our main contributions are summarized as follows. \begin{itemize} \item[(1)] We propose an adaptive occlusion sensitivity analysis (AOSA) for explaining video recognition networks. \item[(2)] We introduce an approximation computation for calculating the change degree in the class score to reduce the high computational cost. \item[(3)] We demonstrate the effectiveness of our method through an extensive comparison with the conventional methods in terms of the deletion/insertion metric and the pointing metric on UCF101 and Kinetics-400 and 700 datasets. \end{itemize}

 The paper is organized as follows.
-In Section 2, we describe the related methods.
-In Section 3, we describe the proposed method.
-First, we describe the basic idea of our adaptive occlusion sensitivity analysis.
-Then, we construct a method for explaining 3D CNN.
+In Section II, we describe the related methods.
+In Section III, we discuss the proposed method.
+First, we explain the basic idea of our adaptive occlusion sensitivity analysis.
+Then, we construct a method for explaining video recognition networks.
 Further, we introduce an approximate computation of occlusion sensitivity analysis using Taylor expansion.
-In Section 4, we demonstrate the effectiveness of our method through evaluation experiments.
-Finally, Section 5 concludes the paper.
+In Section IV, we demonstrate the effectiveness of our method through evaluation experiments.
+Finally, Section V concludes the paper.

+This paper is an extended and enhanced version of our earlier publication \cite{uchiyama2023visually}.
+Although some ideas in this paper have appeared in the publication, the present paper contains a more practical formulation of our framework by introducing a speed-up technique based on the first-order Taylor approximation of the occlusion sensitivity analysis.
+Furthermore, we provide more comprehensive evaluation experiments, including performance comparison on additional datasets (Kinetics-400 and Kinetics-700) using other models (SlowFast and TimeSFormer) and ablation studies.